Dimensional Memorandum

 Incoherence is a constraint of dimensional position.

 You observe (⟂) faces, not volumes.
-You interpret (Φ) entanglement as spooky action at a distance, and (Ψ) time as linear.
+You interpret (Φ) entanglement as disconnected, and (Ψ) time as linear.
 This is the incoherence of 3D perspective — dimensional blindness.

 2. Black Holes and the Dimensional Nesting of the Universe